-This post is about one of the gems of the Cyclades in Greek Islands: a full Koufonisia travel guide.
-All you need to know to plan your trip to one of the most interesting getaways to add to your Greek island hopping trip.
+It’s one the gems of the Cyclades in Greek Islands.
+This full Koufonisia travel guide has got all you need to know about one of the most interesting getaways in your Greek island hopping trip.

 Tucked away between the massive heavy weights of tourism, Mykonos and Santorini, Koufonisia, it’s a tiny and remote island with some of the espetacular beaches and swimming spots in Europe.